Evidence-Based

 Neuroscience

-In 2013, a landmark study published in the journal Science by Maiken Nedergaard and colleagues at the University of Rochester identified a previously unknown waste-clearance system in the brain, the glymphatic system.
-During sleep, cerebrospinal fluid flows through channels surrounding blood vessels, flushing out metabolic byproducts that accumulate during waking hours.
+In 2013, researchers at the University of Rochester identified a previously unknown waste-clearance system in the brain: the glymphatic system.
+During sleep, cerebrospinal fluid flows through channels surrounding blood vessels, flushing out the metabolic byproducts that accumulate while you are awake.
+Your brain, in the most literal sense, cleans itself.
+But only while you are asleep, and only when that sleep is deep and uninterrupted.

 Source: Xie, L. et al. (2013).
 Sleep drives metabolite clearance from the adult brain.
 Science, 342(6156), 373 to 377.